-Students pursuing the licensure only program in education may transfer an unlimited amount of graduate hours toward their program of study.
+Students pursuing the licensure only program in education may transfer an unlimited number of graduate hours toward their program of study.
 Coursework counted toward the licensure only program may have been taken more than six (6) years prior to program completion.
 These must be approved by the appropriate director of graduate studies.

-The Master of Divinity student may transfer in (from any accredited institution) as many as fortytwo (42) hours of A's and B's, which will count toward degree requirements as long as, in the director's judgment, those courses are reasonable substitutes for core or elective courses.
+The Master of Divinity student may transfer in as many hours of "A" and "B" grades, which will count toward degree requirements as long as, in the director's judgment, those courses are reasonable substitutes for core or elective courses.

-The Master of Business Administration student may transfer in (from any accredited institution) a maximum of twelve (12) hours to count toward degree requirements as long as, in the director's judgment, those courses are reasonable substitutes.
+The Master of Business Administration student may transfer in a maximum of twelve (12) hours to count toward degree requirements as long as, in the director's judgment, those courses are reasonable substitutes.